soccermatics/twelve-gpt-educational/model cards/model-card-wvs-chat.md

 - "Societal Tranquility"$^2$

 These metrics were calculated according to Ingelhart (2005)[1] and Allison (2021)[2], for metrics indicated by $^1$ and $^2$ respectively.

 We note that because of the coding of answers to the questionnaire some considerable _preprocessing_ was necessary to construct these metrics.
 Our preprocessing pipeline is available as a [Github repository](https://github.com/BeimnetGirma/wvs-data).

 The above metrics are intended to aggregate the answers to several questions in order to provide a more general insight into a country's values.
 For example, is a country more traditional or secular?

-In addition to the wordalisation of these metrics we provide question and answer pairs as to the chatbot.
-These are intended to contextualize the data and can be found in the [WVS_qualities](https://github.com/soccermatics/twelve-gpt-educational/blob/wvs_chat/data/describe/WVS_qualities.xlsx) spreadsheet.
+In addition to the wordalisation of these metrics we provide question and answer pairs to the chatbot.
+These are intended to contextualize the data and can be found in the [WVS Qualities](https://github.com/soccermatics/twelve-gpt-educational/blob/wvs_chat/data/describe/WVS_qualities.xlsx) spreadsheet.
 Further, we provide question and answer pairs that are intend to be good examples of how that chat bot should discuss the given country.
 These are intended as in-context-learning examples and can be found [here](https://github.com/soccermatics/twelve-gpt-educational/blob/wvs_chat/data/gpt_examples/WVS_examples.xlsx).
 The use of these question-answer pairs is detailed in the [Normative model](#normative-model) section.

 ## Model